conorhassan/diffusion/README.md

 2. **SDE/ODE Framework**
    - Integrate with diffrax for SDE/ODE solving
-   - Implement VP-SDE, VE-SDE, and sub-VP variants
+   - Implement VP-SDE, VE-SDE, and sub-VP variants (what are these?)
-   - Add predictor-corrector sampling
+   - Add predictor-corrector sampling (what are these?)

 3. **Better Architectures**
    - U-Net implementation with attention
-   - Time-dependent layer normalization
+   - Time-dependent layer normalization (see Karras paper I guess)
    - Self-attention at multiple resolutions

 4. **Conditional Generation**